Canada signs landmark LNG energy deal with Germany - MyJoyOnline

 Canadian Prime Minister Mark Carney has highlighted the Ksi Lisims project as one of national importance and so available for a fast-track review process.

-Hodgson said the deal is a result of a trade mission undertaken by Carney and members of his cabinet last August to Berlin.
+Hodgson said the deal is the result of a trade mission undertaken by Carney and members of his cabinet to Berlin last August.

 While the agreement with Germany has been hailed as a win by government, the development of Ksi Lisims still faces many hurdles.